 Director of Musicianship

 Matthew Hough (b.
-1981) is a composer, performer and music scholar based in the San Francisco Bay Area.
+1981) is a composer, performer and music theorist based in the San Francisco Bay Area.

-Hough has received composition commissions from Iktus Percussion, Yarn/Wire, Loadbang, Red Light New Music and the Freeport, New York school district.
-He has received awards and grants from New Music USA, the Sally Mead Hands Foundation, Pollock-Krasner Foundation, New York University and the Manhattan School of Music.
-He has been a composer in residence at the Omi Arts Center (NY), Woodstock Byrdcliffe Guild (NY), Atlantic Center for the Arts (FL), Hambidge Center for the Creative Arts and Sciences (GA), Virginia Center for the Creative Arts, Osage Arts Community (MO) and the Willapa Bay AiR Program (WA).
+Hough has received composition commissions from ensembles and organizations including Iktus Percussion, Yarn/Wire, Loadbang, Red Light New Music and the Freeport, New York school district.
+He has received awards and grants from New Music USA, the Sally Mead Hands Foundation, Pollock-Krasner Foundation, University of California, New York University and the Manhattan School of Music.
+He has been a composer in residence at the Omi International Arts Center (NY), Woodstock Byrdcliffe Guild (NY), Atlantic Center for the Arts (FL), Hambidge Center for the Creative Arts and Sciences (GA), Virginia Center for the Creative Arts, Osage Arts Community (MO) and the Willapa Bay AiR Program (WA).

 Hough has authored articles published in the Society for Music Theory’s electronic journal Music Theory Online, Oxford University Press’ Grove Music Online and the journal Guitar Review.